-- Layout and different fields in the title block: "Krav til Teknisk Dokumentation - Revisions and versions management: "Krav til Teknisk Dokumentation" - Drawing numbers in design and construction phases: appendix 1 or "Krav til Teknisk Dokumentation" - As-built drawing numbers: "Krav til Teknisk Dokumentation".
+- Layout and different fields in the title block: "Krav til Teknisk Dokumentation - Revisions and versions management: "Krav til Teknisk Dokumentation" - Drawing numbers: "Krav til Teknisk Dokumentation".

 2.4.2 Drawing frames

 Drawings shall be provided with a highlighted border so the top, bottom and right margins are 10 mm and left margin 25 mm.
 Besides standard ISO A formats (A0 - A4) A-frames must be used.
 A-frames contain a number of folds in multiples of 210 mm wide and 297 mm high.